NexStarter™ courses are designed to give students an introduction to a particular Stream (e.g. Machine Learning or Computer Engineering).

-At NexStream, we support individualized education plans for each student based on the incoming level and speed in which the student progresses through the curriculum.
-Students work on a series of courses and units in a main curriculum pathway called a “Stream”.
+At NexStream, we support individualized education plans for each student based on the incoming level and speed at which the student progresses through the curriculum.
+Students work on a series of courses and units in a main curriculum pathway called a

 The Stream material consists of cloud-based instructional videos, presentations and assessments as well as hands-on guided projects which are designed to be completely self-contained.
 The students can go through the lessons and projects at their own pace and do not have to follow a prescribed timeline.

-We augment our self-paced learning environment with online assistance sessions.
-During these online sessions, Stream instructors and Stream Assistants (SA) are available to answer questions about the material covered in the online lessons and/or provide guidance with the hands-on projects.
+We augment our self-paced learning environment with weekly online assistance sessions.
+During these online sessions, Stream instructors and Stream Assistants (SAs) are available to answer questions about the material covered in the online lessons and/or provide guidance with the hands-on projects.